ashleychontos/pySYD/docs/quickstart.rst

 however, we can provide additional inputs like the center of the frequency range with the oscillations, or :term:`numax` ( :math:`\rm \nu_{max}`), that can bypass steps and save time.

+.. role::  raw-html(raw)
+    :format: html

 .. _quickstart-script:

 :underlined:`Initialize script`
 *******************************

-When running ``pySYD`` from command line, you will likely use something similar to the
+When running `pySYD` from command line, you will likely use something similar to the
 following:

 .. _quickstart-script-command: